Is Avon a scam? Will joining this oldest MLM company dealing with cosmetics be the break you so badly need from that 9 to 5 job?

-You have landed at the right place.
-I have no association with Avon, so you can be sure I will be providing the most honest and unbiased breakdown of Avon products quality, as well as their business opportunity.
+First and foremost, I need to make it clear that I have no association with Avon, so you can be sure I will be providing the most honest and unbiased breakdown of Avon’s products quality, as well as their business opportunity.

-Is Avon a pyramid scheme that you have been hearing about?
-Or can you safely join them as a sales representative?
 How much time and effort do you need to put in to start earning?
-Will those profits be even worth your time?
+Will the income be even worth your time?

-- how it will not work for you
+- Why Avon may not work for you

 Avon: Review Summary